Dev-Messy0/ghost-anomalie/README.md

 Q: What if I find a bug?

-A: Open an issue on GitHub or contact us via email.
+A: Open an issue on GitHub Issues.

 Q: Is this a virus?